ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/sec06.md

 ## **Daniel Jensen:**
 #### **I DID**
-- Added jest to package list
+- Worked on Jest configuration

 #### **I WILL DO**
 - investigate Jest mocks